keokilee/makahiki/README.md

 * cd into the makahiki folder.
 * Start the Pinax virtual environment by typing `source <path-to-created-virtual-env>/bin/activate` or `<path-to-created-virtual-env>\Scripts\activate.bat` on Windows.
 If you used virtualenvwrapper, then you can just use `workon <pinax-environment-name>`.
 * Update makahiki_settings.py with the settings related to the competition.
 Important settings include the CAS authentication server for your organization and your time zone.
-* OPTIONAL: Copy example_settings/local\_settings.py.dev to local_settings.py.
+* RECOMMENDED: Copy example_settings/local\_settings.py.dev to local_settings.py.
 This file provides additional modules for testing and can be used to override previously defined settings.
 For example, you can specify a different database in this file.
 * Type `python manage.py syncdb` to create the database.
 * It will ask you if you want to create a superuser.
 Say "yes".
 * IMPORTANT: Use your CAS username as your username.
 This is so that you can authenticate via the CAS login server.